Lightning win Game 5, deny Avs chance to take Stanley Cup

 Soon after Nichushkin tied it at 1-apiece in the second, Kucherov knocked in a goal off the post.
 The power-play goal was with Alex Killorn in the box for holding, along with J.T.
 Compher (holding the stick) and Makar (tripping), making for a 4-on-3 situation.

-Rutta zapped some of the energy from the crowd with his first goal of the playoffs.
-It was on a slapshot from the side that slipped through Kuemper.
+“He was OK,” Bednar said.
+“I’d like to see him get the first one, obviously.”

-It bode well for the Lightning — teams that score the first goal when staring at elimination in the final are 55-25.
+That first one would be Rutta’s score less than five minutes into the game that zapped some of the energy from the crowd.
+It was his first goal of the playoffs.

-“If we had our choice, we would just write our name all the way around the circle (of the Cup),” Cooper cracked before the game.
+“We’ve been here.
+Have we been down 3-1?
+No,” Cooper said.
+“But we’ve been in these situations where we know the feeling of being in an elimination game. … .
+It’s now best two out of three and there’s no tomorrow if you lose.”

 More AP NHL: https://apnews.com/hub/nhl and https://twitter.com/AP_Sports